 GDPR Impact on Privacy Budgets

 With the obligations of the GDPR being activated in 2018, organizations need to increase their privacy budgets now to ensure they are ready.
 35% of companies surveyed by the IAPP indicated they would be increasing their privacy budgets as a result of the GDPR.
-According to GDPR consultant Chiara Rustici, “For businesses that want to minimise risks, allocating budget to train their own employees to grasp GDPR requirements and empower them to actively find their own solutions is the safest bet.”
+According to GDPR consultant Chiara Rustici [link no longer available], “For businesses that want to minimise risks, allocating budget to train their own employees to grasp GDPR requirements and empower them to actively find their own solutions is the safest bet.”